keidsiri/PierresTreatAndFlavor/README.md

     ` dotnet ef database update `

 * To Make Changes to the Database:
-  - If you would like to change the database, make changes in the proper models files, then run the following commands in the terminal navigated to PierresTreatAndFlavor.Solution/PierresTreatAndFlavor:
+  - If you would like to change the database, make changes in the proper models files, then run the following commands in the terminal navigated to PierresTreatAndFlavor.Solution/PierresTreatAndFlavor: <br>
-    ` dotnet ef migrations add YourDescriptionHere`
+    ` dotnet ef migrations add YourDescriptionHere` <br>
     ` dotnet ef database update`

 * To Restore, build, and run the project in PierresTreatAndFlavor folder
-  - Run the command "$ dotnet restore" to restore the project dependencies
+  - Run the command `$ dotnet restore` to restore the project dependencies
-  - Run the command "$ dotnet build" to build and compile the project
+  - Run the command `$ dotnet build` to build and compile the project
-  - Run the command "$ dotnet run" to build and compile the project
+  - Run the command `$ dotnet run` to build and compile the project

 ## Known Bugs